RedisLabs/redislabs-docs/content/rs/administering/database-operations/importing-data.md

 or [backup]({{< relref "/rs/administering/database-operations/database-backup.md" >}})
 files of a specific Redis Enterprise Software (RS) database to restore data.
-You can either import from a single file or from multiple files, such as when you want to import from a backup of a sharded database.
+You can either import from a single file or from multiple files, such as when you want to import from a backup of a clustered database.

 {{< warning >}}
 Importing data erases all existing content in the database.